My 15 Favorite Travel Moments of 2015

-A few years ago, my family inherited 2 timeshares that use the point system.
-This was the first year we actually tried to figure it out and take a vacation using said points.
+A few years ago, my family inherited timeshares that use the point system.
+2015 was the first year we tried to figure it out and take a vacation using said points.
 We decided to stay close to home yet visit an important city that we were new to.
-We chose St. Augustine where we visited the Alligator Farm, did the hop on/hop off narrated tour, had a fun ghost tour, ate some good food, drank from the Fountain of Youth, crammed a bunch of history in our brains, and my favorite had a cool food tour.
+We chose St. Augustine where we visited the Alligator Farm, did the hop-on/hop-off narrated tour, had a fun ghost tour, ate some good food, drank from the Fountain of Youth, crammed a bunch of history in our brains, and my favorite had a cool Savory Faire food tour.
 I loved seeing some of the grand architecture in the nation’s oldest city including Flagler College, Lightner Museum, and Grace United Methodist Church.

-Other adventures included a private walking tour of Somerville (including the Taza Chocolate Factory), a tour of the cheesy Boston Tea Party Experience, a TV/Movie tour with On Location, and eating a classic Italian meal in Boston’s North End.
+Other adventures included a private walking tour of Somerville (including the Taza Chocolate Factory), a visit to the cheesy Boston Tea Party Experience, TV/Movie tour with On Location, and eating a classic Italian meal in Boston’s North End.

 2015 was a Success!

 I am unbelievably blessed to have visited so many amazing places this year.
 I never took one single second for granted.
 It has been a dream to travel this beautiful world with my soulmate, daughters, and friends, and I am excited to see where we will journey to in the future!

 Have you traveled anywhere noteworthy this year?